Nyanpasa-dev/offer_api/README.md

 # offer_api

-# To start server type into "npm install" and then "npm run dev" into terminal.
+# To start server type in terminal "npm install" and then "npm run dev" into terminal.